jakub-tucek/clusterize/README.md

 ```
 $ clusterize --version
 ```
-This should return current version that is installed.
+This should return current version.

 ## Quick guide